fusioncharts/dev_centre_docs/chart-guide/chart-configurations/data-plot.md

 In area charts, you can draw the borders of the data plots either only at the top of an area plot or on all the four sides of the area plot.

-Take a look at the image shown below:
+Take a look at the image with borders on all four sides of the are plot.

+IMAGE

+Now, let's take a look an the image with the border only at the top of an area plot.

 IMAGE

 To set the top border of the area plot follow the steps below:

 * To set the top border of the area chart, set the value of `drawFullAreaBorder` attribute to `0`.
 This will work only if the `showPlotBorder` is set to `1`.

 * Set the value of `drawFullAreaBorder` to `1` to draw the border around all four sides of an area chart.